Transport out of locally broken detailed balance: Two Coulomb islands in series

 Tunneling events are charaterized by the energy cost $U_{ji}$ (the Coulomb gap) for electrons tunneling from region $i$ to $j$, which read:

 in the absence of a bias voltage.
 Obviously, $U_{ij}=-U_{ji}$.
 We emphasize that the energetics of the mesoscopic junction is fully tunable with the gate voltages.
-The rates for the corresponding tunneling transitions are given by: \be \Gamma_{ji}=\frac{1}{e^2R_{ji}}\int dEf(E,T_i)[1-f(E-U_{ji},T_j)], \ee where $R_{ji}=R_\rmL$, $R_\rmC$ or $R_\rmR$, depending on the involved junction.
-Note that the resistances $R_i$ are energy independent parameters.
-Here $f(E,T)=\left(1+e^{E/\kBT}\right)^{-1}$ is the Fermi-Dirac distribution for a region at temperature $T$.
+The rates for the corresponding tunneling transitions are given by the well-known expression: \be \Gamma_{ji}=\frac{1}{e^2R_{ji}}\int dEf(E,T_i)[1-f(E-U_{ji},T_j)], \ee where $R_{ji}=R_\rmL$, $R_\rmC$ or $R_\rmR$, is the tunneling resistance of the involved junction.
+They are quite generally energy-independent (typically around 10-100~k$\Omega$).
+Here $f(E,T)=1/\left(1+e^{E/\kBT}\right)$ is the Fermi-Dirac distribution for a region at temperature $T$.